Fireballs and wands, black cats and broomsticks – I wish magic really was like that, sanitised and safe and suitable for small children.

 I half raised a hand, entertaining a mad notion that I might blast the door in with brain-math.

 Praem One and Two stepped past me.
 I hadn’t heard Evelyn order them to do anything.
 They moved as one body and lent their not inconsiderable strength to the task.
-I had no illusions who really open that door in the end.
+I had no illusions who really opened that door in the end.
 Raine may be strong enough to hoist me up or hold me down, but her muscles meant nothing compared to a werewolf and a pair of demons.
 The Praems made no sound at all as Twil grunted and heaved, and the door squealed open inch by painful inch.

 My ears popped with pressure change, as if a great mass was bearing down on us, displacing the air.
 Evelyn stared up again, eyes wide and vacant.